ChiragGoyal787/Face-Generator-GAN/README.md

 ```
 # Installation:

 - In order to run the project on the local computer, make sure we have git installed on the local computer.
-Type `git --version` in the cmd, if the version number appear then you can proceed further with cloning the repo using `git clone https://github.com/kshitiz-1225/Face-Generator-GAN.git`.
-Refer to the documentation for installing git in case you don't have
+- Type `git --version` in the cmd, if the version number appear then you can proceed further with cloning the repo.Refer to the documentation for installing git in case you don't have git installed.
+- To clone type `git clone https://github.com/kshitiz-1225/Face-Generator-GAN.git`
 - Move to the project directory using `cd Face-Generator-GAN`
 - Run the filename: Face_Generation.ipynb